TeenLife

 SAIC’s Early College Program is a great way to earn college credit and explore your passion for art at one of the most historically significant accredited independent schools of art and design in the nation, in the heart of Chicago!

-Designed for teens with a strong interest in the art world, Sotheby’s Institute Pre-college Program invites students to spend two weeks immersed in the most vibrant arts and culture capital: New York City.
+Designed for teens interested in the art world, Sotheby’s Institute Pre-college Program invites students to spend two weeks immersed in the most vibrant arts and culture capital: New York City.
 Explore different facets of the New York art scene, learn with experts, and discover how the art world works from the inside out.

 US Performing Arts was founded in 2001 to provide the very best training in the performing arts and digital media for pre-college students entering middle school through high school graduation.
 USPA offers summer programs that give passionate and talented students the opportunity to hone their craft with award-winning Hollywood and Broadway professionals.
 Summer programs are located at top-tier universities across the country.